mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 ## Notice

-- We just check for few letters.
-Not for too many since we don't have yet a covering test.
+- We just check for a few letters. not for too many since we don't have yet a covering test.
 - TDD requires full coverage.
 Adding another check without a test is a technique violation.
 - We just raise a generic Exception.
 Creating special exceptions is a [code smell](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2026%20-%20Exceptions%20Polluting/readme.md) that pollutes namespaces. (unless we catch it, but this is not happening right now).

+# Checking Many Too Letters

 Let's check for too many